 You are one of many other candidates, so naturally, your goal is to shine more than the others, in order to impress the interviewer and be the first choice.
 There is a small challenging problem in this process: you don’t know who you are competing with.
 Hence, when the interviewer asks you “why we should hire you?”
 You better be prepared and present your USP in a confident and convincing way.

 To do so, you have to organize your thoughts.
-It’s not enough to say you are smart, qualified and you want the job.
+It’s not enough to say you are smart and qualified and you want the job.
 That’s exactly the reason why you are being interviewed and what makes you similar to the other candidates.
 The goal here is to stand out.
-Take your strengths and explain why they are a good match for their team.
+Take your strengths and explain why they are a good match for your team.
 And if you cannot change your experiences and qualifications, you can at least try to sell them in the best way possible.
 The question “why should we hire you?” is your pitch moment to show the interviewer that you are ready for the job.

 How to get ready?

 - Read the job description carefully: What kind of skills are they looking for?
 If you are qualified for the job, you probably have more than one of them.